be nice. Books & Lesson Plans

 Knocked from her mother’s safe embrace by an attacking owl, Stellaluna lands headfirst in a bird’s nest.
 This adorable baby fruit bat’s world is literally turned upside down when she is adopted by the occupants of the nest and adapts to their peculiar bird habits.

-be nice.
-Lesson Plan
+Stellaluna Lesson Plan

-be nice.
-Lesson Plan
+bluish Lesson Plan

 It can when she’s Ordinary Mary—an ordinary girl from an ordinary school, on her way to her ordinary house—who stumbles upon ordinary blueberries.
 When she decides to pick them for her neighbor, Mrs. Bishop, she starts a chain reaction that multiplies around the world.

-be nice.
-Lesson Plan
+Ordinary Mary's Lesson Plan

 A book about sharing for one and all!
 Gruntly is a hog—a ball hog, a snack hog, a treasure hog!
 He doesn’t share his toys with his pals and, in fact, helps himself to theirs!